Stamp out disease! What do you need to know?

 Altering row or plant spacing, changing irrigation method or frequency, or changing sowing date are means of manipulating environmental conditions to be less conducive to infection and disease spread in the host plant.

 Planting into well prepared, firm, high best will optimise stand establishment and seedling vigour.
 Carefully positioned fertiliser and herbicides in the bed prevents damage to plant roots.
 Fields should have good drainage and not allow water to back-up and inundate plants.
 Ideal soil temperatures for cotton establishment are 16–28 degrees (celcius).
-Temperatures below this result in slow emergence and increased chance of attack from soil pathogens and insects.
+Temperatures below this can result in slow emergence and increased chance of attack from soil pathogens and insects.
 Where possible delay planting until conditions are suitable.

 Applying water prior to planting provides better conditions for seedling emergence than water after planting, as the water can drop the soil temperature further.
 Root systems weakened by disease can show water stress early in the season, and should be irrigated accordingly.
 Waterlogging should be avoided, particularly late in the season when temperatures have cooled.